effisso/mc-mod-installer/docs/QuickStart.md

 ## Installing Mods

 Now the tool is ready to install mods!
-In order to play on the YAMS server, certain mods are required to be installed on the client This portion of the guide demonstrates a basic client install with no customizations or client-only mods.
-Further documentation about adding client-only mods is available in the [Adding Custom Mods doc](https://github.com/effisso/mc-mod-installer/tree/main/docs/AddingCustomMods.md); and information about excluding some optional server mods is found in the [Installing Mods doc](https://github.com/effisso/mc-mod-installer/tree/main/docs/InstallingMods.md).
-In this example, we will install all of the required mods, as well as all of the optional/recommended mods, which offer performance boosts, bug fixes, and general feature-responsiveness being on the client.
-Users wishing to do no further client mod customization should use this installation.
+Before configuring any client-only mods on your machine, this version of the install will only install all of the required and recommended server mods.
+Further documentation about adding client-only mods is available in the [Adding Custom Mods doc](https://github.com/effisso/mc-mod-installer/tree/main/docs/AddingCustomMods.md); and information about excluding some optional server mods from the install can be found in the [Installing Mods doc](https://github.com/effisso/mc-mod-installer/tree/main/docs/InstallingMods.md).

-Simply type `mcmods install` and wait for it to finish.
+Simply use the command `mcmods install` and wait for it to finish.

 ## Connecting to YAMS